zitrosolrac/datajoint-tutorial/beginner/building_first_pipeline/python/first-table.rst

 .. note::
-  If you need a review on how to connect to the database from DataJoint, checkout :doc:`/setting-up/datajoint-python`
+  If you need a review on how to connect to the database from DataJoint, checkout :ref:`configure-python-dj`.

 Let's create our first schema called `tutorial`!